cyonii/shooter/README.md

 ## About

 Space Shooter is a space 2D platformer game.
-The game include basic game features like collision, movement, obstacles, weapon firing, etc.
+The game includes basic game features like collision, movement, obstacles, weapon firing, etc.

 ## Live Demo